mboleary/arsmachina.net/README.md

 There are a collection of scripts that build and deploy the website.

-If instaling for the first time, run `init.sh`.
+If installing for the first time, run `init.sh`.

 To build the website, run `build.sh`.